MI Theory and Mindset: Helping Kids Discover their Strengths and Overcome Challenges

 - Teach students how to rely on their strengths to overcome challenges and problems.
 Growth mindset has been criticized for setting kids up for failure by teaching them that you can succeed at anything if you’re willing to try hard and never give up.
 I understand this concern, and I agree that trying harder won’t help a child who lacks the skills needed to accomplish a task and who has no idea where to turn for help.

 That’s why it’s important to teach students what to do when they get stuck.
 One method is to teach them how to brainstorm strategies for overcoming challenges that are based on their MI survey results.
-The graphic organizer on the right titled Overcoming Challenges can be used to guide your students through this process.
+The graphic organizer below titled Overcoming Challenges can be used to guide your students through this process.
 There are two variations of the graphic organizer included in the free resources for this lesson; chose the one that best meets the needs of your students.

 To get started, display a copy of the graphic organizer where everyone can see it.
 At the top of the page, write one challenge or difficulty that many of your students face, for example, “Learning multiplication facts quickly and accurately.”
 Next, circle one of the multiple intelligences listed at the bottom of the page (for example, “Visual-Spatial)”) and write that term in the upper left corner of the chart under “Strengths.”

 Then discuss how someone who learns in a visual-spatial manner could use that strength to learn the multiplication facts.
 List those strategies next in the top row under the “Strategies” heading.
 For example, one strategy would be to draw arrays for the multiplication facts the student is having trouble learning.
 Another strategy would be to draw intersecting horizontal and vertical lines for the factors and to count the intersections.